TheSoloHacker47/vibeJamLandingPage/README.md

 ## Deployment to GitHub Pages

+### GitHub Actions Deployment

+This repository is set up with GitHub Actions to automatically deploy to GitHub Pages whenever changes are pushed to the main branch.

+1. Create a GitHub repository (if you haven't already)
+2. Push your code to the repository
+3. Go to Settings > Pages
+4. Set Source to "GitHub Actions"
+5. GitHub Actions will automatically build and deploy your site
+6. Your site will be available at `https://yourusername.github.io/repository-name/`

-### Branch Deployment
+### Alternative: Branch Deployment

-You can deploy this website to GitHub Pages using the branch deployment method:
+You can also deploy this website to GitHub Pages using the branch deployment method:

 1. Create a GitHub repository (if you haven't already)
 2. Push your code to the repository